signing documents for secured loans

 What documents do I need for a secured loan?

 Each lender has different requirements, so the documents you need may vary based on your situation.
-However, some of the common documents lenders may need include:
+However, some of the documents lenders may need include:

 The lender will let you know what documents they need, and if they need more after you’ve sent the first ones, they’ll clearly tell you.